-In this entry I will guide you to update the standard terminal editor used by Ubuntu from its classic 2009 revision to its latest release.
+In this entry, I will guide you through updating the standard terminal editor used by Ubuntu from its classic 2009 revision to its latest release.

-GNU nano is the default terminal text editor for Ubuntu but is also used as a fallback editor in case your system fails.
-This might be one of the reasons why the default nano version is held back and why you may not want to apply this update.
+GNU nano is Ubuntu’s default terminal text editor and a fallback editor in case the system fails.
+It might be one of the reasons why the default nano version gets held back, and you may want to avoid applying this update.

-At the time of writing a visit to the official GNU nano homepage reveals the current stable nano version is
+When updating this article in Jan.
+2018, a visit to the official GNU nano homepage revealed the current stable nano version is

 Compile and install

-Run the configuration script, I apply the following compile option.
+Run the configuration script, and I apply the following compile option.

-–enable-utf8 turns on UTF-8 character encoding support which is in widespread use.
+–-enable-utf8 turns on UTF-8 character encoding support, which is widely in use.

 You can see a complete list of options available by using help.

 Now compile and install nano.
-You will see a lot of debugging feedback that can safely be ignored.
+You will see a lot of debugging feedback that you can safely ignore.

-When it is done let’s test nano to make sure it installed correctly.
+When complete, let’s test nano to ensure it is installed correctly.

 Change the default settings

-Go through the .nanorc settings file and uncomment any features you want turned on.
-I personally enable.
+.nanorc settings file and un-comment any features you want to be turned on.
+I enable.

-Save your settings by pressing CTRL and the letter o and you are done!
+Save your settings by pressing Ctrl+O, and you are done!

-If you ever find yourself wanting to revert back to the original nano installed by Ubuntu, you can do the following removal.
+If you want to revert to the original nano installed by Ubuntu, you can do the following removal.